munificent/craftinginterpreters/book/chunks-of-bytecode.md

 the old size.
 We grow by a factor of two, which is pretty typical.
 1.5&times; is another common choice.

-We also handle the when the current capacity is zero.
+We also handle when the current capacity is zero.
 In that case, we jump straight to eight elements instead of starting at one.
 That <span name="profile">avoids</span> a little extra memory churn when the array is very small, at the expense of wasting a few bytes on very small chunks.